 These sustainability initiatives not only save tons of waste from the landfill, they also save students money, Joanna Nesbitt writes for the Washington Post.

-Wilfrid Laurier University's sustainability office, for example, recently piloted a pop-up Freestore in early September to eliminate waste on campus.
+Wilfrid Laurier University's sustainability office, for example, piloted a pop-up Freestore last fall to eliminate waste on campus.
 The store's inventory included things like rugs, lamps, dishes, furniture—all items donated by students moving off campus at the end of the school year.

 "It’s a way to interrupt the cycle of goods that are going to be used and then thrown away," says Tyler Plante, outreach and program coordinator for Laurier's sustainability office.
 "It ultimately serves the purpose of reducing waste but also being an affordable option for students to get things they need," he says.